 - Adding Building or Units to developments in "Management" status (other than those mentioned in #19). * Please ensure you discuss this with your local field office.
 Only buildings or units that were erroneously left out of PIC can be added to developments that have already reached DOFA.

 - Erroneously Configured Buildings - These are typically Row/Townhouses or Semi-Detached (duplex) buildings, but rarely may include Multifamily/Walkup buildings as well.

 The Capital Fund uses only HUD-approved data in its recertifications.

-Once a set of updates or corrections has been made by the HA Users, it is a good practice to submit the data in IMS/PIC for Field Office approval.
-Summary bedroom, unit and building totals are updated automatically only during the approval process.
+Once a set of updates or corrections has been made by the PHA user, the PHA user must submit the data in IMS/PIC for field office approval.
+Summary bedroom, unit and building totals and hte official inventory are only updated only during the approval process.

 NOTE: “Floor count” refers to how many floors a structure has.
 “Floor number” refers to the number of the floor where the unit entrance is located.
 Floor number is always “1” for “SF”, “SD” and “RW” structure types.

 There is one other kind of change that is not handled with templates or Superusers.
 When a PHA wants to reassign one or more buildings to a different development number for asset management purposes, it is done from within the Development submodule in the "Maintain Inventory" tab.

 The PHA user creates a proposal to move buildings, which may not be in any Demo-Dispo status, from one development to another and saves the work.
 Buildings which are in any Demo-Dispo status may NOT be moved and, if they are included, the proposal will not execute.